raison72/raisondsouza.github.io/readme.txt

-Bootstrap Responsive Template

-Johndoe Portfolio Resume Bootstrap Template is clean multi purpose template suits a profissional designer or developer in IT industry, such as webdesigner, web developr, UX/UI Developer, Programmer’s portfolio.
-This is a responsive web template you can use for personal portfolio’s websites to showcase your work and CV or Resume template.
-This template is fully responsive and mobile ready.
-It has the ability to function faultlessly on all types of browsers and modern devices and adapts suitably on small, big or wide screen resolutions.This template is built on top of Bootstrap html5 css3 which give flexibilty to customeise the theme easly as per the user requirements.
+John bootstrap one page HTML5 free resume template is a flat clean designed template for a profissional online resume.
+This template fits for Webdesigner, Web UI Developer, UX/UI Developer, developer/Programmer’s portfolio.
+This is a clean responsive web design template you can use for personal portfolio’s websites to show case your work and CV or Resume template.
+This template is built on Bootstrap framework which give flexibilty to customeise the theme easly as per the user requirements.
+All latest technology HTML5 CSS3, jQuery and bootstrap.
+Download it free now!

 Key features
 -------------